grant/old-granttimmerman.com/README.md

 ======================

 #### The old version of granttimmerman.com, for history's sake.
- - Created in my early high school years.
+ - Created in my early high school years (2009-2011).
  - I'm glad these years of PHP are long gone

 ### Designs:docs